 What does working at height mean?

-Working at height means any type of work where a person could fall from one level to another if the proper precautions are not taken, resulting in an injury.
+Working at height means work where a person could fall from one level to another resulting in an injury, if precautions are not taken.
 For example, if you are working on a ladder or a work platform, you are usually working at height.

 Falls from height are among the leading causes of injury and fatalities at work.
 Those who work on ladders and fragile surfaces are especially at risk.
 This is why work at height is subject to so many rules and regulations.